CaptainCrowbar/unicorn-lib/unicorn/utf.md

 normally converted back and forth to other encodings, and checked for validity, only at the point of input and output.
-Unlike the UTF conversion functions in this module, the functions in [`unicorn/mbcs`](mbcs.html) that convert between Unicode and other encodings default to `Error::replace`, and do not accept the `Error::ignore` option.
+Unlike the UTF conversion functions in this module, the functions in [`unicorn/mbcs`](mbcs.html) that convert between Unicode and other encodings default to `UtfError::replace`, and do not accept the `UtfError::ignore` option.

 ## Single character functions ##